Gate Teleportation-based Universal Blind Quantum Computation: Introduction

 It is obviously that quantum entanglement \cite{Bandyopa11,Shor94,Rausse01,Seth96} plays a key role in measurement-based BQC, moreover, it has many important applications such as quantum nonlocality \cite{Bandyopa11}, quantum error correction \cite{Shor94}, quantum computing \cite{Rausse01} and quantum simulation \cite{Seth96}.
 Therefore, we have investigated the latest entangled qubits numbers in different experimental physical systems: the largest entangled states are twenty entangled trapped ions \cite{Friis18}, ten entangled photonic qubits \cite{Lin16} and ten entangled superconducting qubits \cite{Song17}.
 In brief, it is still a challenge to manipulate the number of experimentally controlled single photons such as the brickwork state despite of the rapid development of linear optics technologies \cite{Pan12}.

-In fact, the servers' honesty problem is not perfectly considered in the above BQC protocols, which affects the correctness of blind quantum computation.
-Therefore, it is important to propose corresponding solutions to verify servers' honesty \cite{7Morimae2014,6Hayashi2015,Gheor15,Fit15,Haj15,Fu16,Moe16,Anne17,Tomo18}.
-Furthermore, many other meaningful and interesting BQC protocols are proposed to realize some performance \cite{9Man3,1Gio13,11Mantri23,13Sun15,14Greg16,16Delg15,25Hua,26Aar,30Huang,31Mar} such as Huang \emph{et al.} \cite{30Huang} implemented a proof-of-principle experiment to complete the factorization of the number 15.

 In 2005, A.M.
 Childs \cite{Childs2005} first proposed blind quantum computation based on circuits, where the client Alice has the abilities to store quantum states and transmit her qubits, and the server Bob can perform universal quantum computation.
-This work provides a reference for the study of blind quantum computation in circuits model.
 K.A.G.
-Fisher \emph{et al.} \cite{22Fisher2014} realized quantum computation X, Z, H, S, R, CNOT on encrypted quantum states similar to homomorphic encrypted quantum computation schemes \cite{min15}, where they use linear optics to implement a proof-of-principle of the protocol.
+Fisher \emph{et al.} \cite{22Fisher2014} realized quantum computation X, Z, H, S, R, CNOT on encrypted quantum states.
 A. Broadbent \cite{Broa15} introduced an entanglement-based protocol such that it only needs multiple auxiliary qubits or two-way quantum communication.
-N.H.
-Chia \emph{et al.} \cite{Chie12} proposed a BQC based on teleportation, in which the client needs to generate arbitrary qubits and transmit them to the server.
-In this protocol, the client can hide quantum algorithms by concealing the concrete form of entangled states.
-The server can not get anything about the entangled states since they are maximally mixed from his perspective.
 By learning these works, we find that it is still an open problem to hide quantum gates by one-time-pad in BQC based on circuits model.
 That is to say, if these gates in circuits model can be encrypted similarly to gates in measurement-based BQC model, then the blindness can be achieved perfectly.